SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

 Analysis highlights year to year instability at the county level which may reflect growers reconfiguring their risk structure to opitimize rates as yield profiles change over time.
 All this in mind, sampling the risk unit size at the county level likely represents over-confidence or overfitting to previous configurations.
 Even so, we observe that the system-wide risk unit size distribution remains relatively stable.
 This may suggest taht, even as more local changes to risk unit structure may be more substantial between years, overall expectations for the size of risk units are less fluid.
 All this in mind, we use that larger system-wide distribution to sample risk unit sizes within our Monte Carlo simulation instead of the county-level distributions.
 This also has the effect of propogating risk unit size uncertainty into results through the mechanics of the Monte Carlo.

 # Tool design
+In crafting the "explorable explanations" [@victor_explorable_2011] in Table @tbl:apps, we draw analogies to micro-apps  [@bridgwater_what_2015] or mini-games [@dellafave_designing_2014] in which the user encounters a series of small experiences that, each with distinct interaction and objectives, can only provide minimal instruction [@brown_100_2024].
+As these visualizations cannot take advantage of design techniques like Hayashida-style tutorials [@pottinger_pyafscgaporg_2023], they rely on simple "loops" [@brazie_designing_2024] for immediate "juxtaposition gratification" (JG) [@jm8_secret_2024], showing fast progression after minimal input.

 | **Simulator**   | **Question**                                                                    | **Loop**                                                                                                                                                                   | **JG**                                            |
 | --------------------------------------------------------------------- | ------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- |